meta-llama/llama-recipes/README.md

 # Where to find the models?

-You can find llama v2 models on Hugging Face hub [here](https://huggingface.co/meta-llama), where models with `hf` in the name are already converted to Hugging Face checkpoints so no further conversion is needed.
+You can find Llama 2 models on Hugging Face hub [here](https://huggingface.co/meta-llama), where models with `hf` in the name are already converted to Hugging Face checkpoints so no further conversion is needed.
 The conversion step below is only for original model weights from Meta that are hosted on Hugging Face model hub as well.

 # Model conversion to Hugging Face
 The recipes and notebooks in this folder are using the Llama 2 model definition provided by Hugging Face's transformers library.